sensei-hacker/inavwiki/Receiver-Tab.md

 # Introduction

-You install an RC Receiver (Rx) into your aircraft in order to receive radio control (RC) commands from your RC Transmitter where the Rx then sends them to your flight controller over a wire connection to a Serial UART Port using a particular protocol.
-This guide assumes you have [connected your Rx to a Serial UART Port on your flight controller and have set the correct port on the ports tab](https://github.com/iNavFlight/inav/wiki/Ports-Tab).
+This guide assumes you have already [connected your Rx to a Serial UART Port on your flight controller and have set the correct port on the ports tab](https://github.com/iNavFlight/inav/wiki/Ports-Tab).
+The RC Receiver (Rx) in your aircraft conveys the radio control (RC) commands from your RC Transmitter and sends them to your flight controller over a wire connection using a Serial UART Port and using a particular communication protocol.

-**Binding**
+### Binding

-Before you can know if you have configured INAV to talk to your Rx, you need to be sure your Rx has a bind to your RC transmitter.
-There may be a blinking light pattern or some way as outlined by the documentation of your radio to know that the two have a bind and are talking to each other.
-If you have a Spektrum receiver, you might need to set bind in the  support    https://github.com/iNavFlight/inav/blob/master/docs/Spektrum%20bind.md
+Be sure to bind your Rx to your RC transmitter by following the process outlined in the manual for your radio equipment.
+It may be a button and blinking light pattern or some other way you can be sure it is bound.
+This is a huge troubleshooting step that can save hours of frustration.
+If you have a Spektrum serial receiver, you might have to [set the Spektrum bind in the cli](https://github.com/iNavFlight/inav/blob/master/docs/Spektrum%20bind.md).
+Without a bind, you receiver may appear dead.

-## Receiver Mode
+## Receiver Mode Section
 This is where you tell the FC what type of Rx you have and what protocol it speaks.

-**Receiver Type**\
+### Receiver Type
-This is the first step get INAV to talk to your receiver.
+This is the first step to get INAV to talk to your receiver.
+The available options are:
-- Serial Receivers - your Rx is 99% likely to be a serial receiver.
+- **Serial Receivers** - your Rx is 99% likely to be a serial receiver.\
 These can be TBS Crossfire / Tracer, ExpressLRS, Ghost, FrSky, Spektrum, FlySky, etc.
 - _MSP RX (very rare)_
 - _SIM SITL (for computer simulator use only)_
-- _PPM Receivers (obsolete INAV 3.x and below)_
+- _PPM Receivers (obsolete in INAV 3.x and below)_

 *Warning: Do not connect an Rx to a Soft Serial Ports as these ports often drop data which can cause unintentional failsafes and other unexpected behaviors.*

-**Serial Receiver Provider** (Receiver Protocol)\
+### Serial Receiver Provider *(Receiver Protocol)*
 INAV can't talk to your receiver until the serial protocol is set.
 Select a protocol and press **Save and Reboot**.
 Once INAV Configurator reconnects, a working connection will be evidenced by moving color bars in the Channel Map that move with your stick inputs.
 - **CRSF:** TBS Crossfire / Tracer, ExpressLRS (all frequencies) | ??
 Channel Limit
 - **FBUS:**